Blessed Honoratus Kozminski

 Father Honoratus’ writings include many volumes of sermons, letters, and works on ascetical theology, works on Marian devotion, historical and pastoral writings, as well as many writings for the religious congregations which he founded.

-When in 1906, various bishops sought to reorganize the communities under their authority, Honoratus defended them and their independence.
+When various bishops sought to reorganize the communities under their authority in 1906, Honoratus defended them and their independence.
 In 1908, he was relieved of his leadership role.
-He encouraged the members of these communities to be obedient to the Church.
+Nevertheless he encouraged the members of these communities to be obedient to the Church.